zhiyuangao/starter-academic/content/home/jobs.md

  css_class = ""
 +++

-## Opportunities in the group [updated 02/2021]
+## Opportunities in the group [updated 08/2021]

-# - 👉 Postdocs: We are looking for 3 postdocs in [ML for Climate Modeling](https://apply.interfolio.com/83078)

 - 💡Graduate Students: I am accepting PhD students through [CAOS](https://caos.cims.nyu.edu/dynamic/phd-program/overview/), [Applied Math](https://math.nyu.edu/dynamic/phd/phd-mathematics/applied-math/), and [CDS](https://cds.nyu.edu/phd-admissions-req/).
 Read carefully the application pages.
 Note: in CAOS, you are admitted to the program, not an adviser or a research project.
-To see our latest work, browse through this website and my [Google Scholar](https://scholar.google.com/citations?user=xWZmhjsAAAAJ&hl=en).
+If a student is accepted in CAOS, they will be able to discuss research projects with potential advisors during their first year.
+If a student is interested in working with me, browse through this website and my [Google Scholar](https://scholar.google.com/citations?user=xWZmhjsAAAAJ&hl=en) to get an idea of our research projects.

 - Undergraduates, Interns and K-12: We are not accepting any applicants for the foreseeable future.